sinjie2008/Foundational-Electronics-Core-Systems/docs/decisions.md

 - The CSV history UI must list stored files from `storage/csv` with Download/Delete plus a new Restore button that re-imports the stored file by ID (backend to expose `v1.restoreCsv` that pipes the stored file back through the import routine).
 - File naming in storage remains `YYYYMMDDHHMMSS_<type>[_original].csv`; new restore behaviour cannot change this convention.

+## 2025-11-25
+- QA reported that the Spec Search root selector displayed a literal checkmark glyph to signal the default option even though browsers already render radio selection indicators; toggling between "General Product" and "Automotive Product" also failed to refresh the Product Category deck, leaving mismatched checkbox groups.
+- Decision: remove the manual checkmark output from `spec-search.html` so the UI relies entirely on the native radio control, and force every root selection to re-render the category columns scoped to the active root plus re-run filtering logic.
+Specification updated to capture the UX correction; implementation follows in `spec-search.html`.

+## 2025-11-26
+- Stakeholder escalated that merely re-rendering cached category decks still showed General Product families even after selecting Automotive Product; they require each root selection to hydrate its own payload straight from the backend to prevent stale checkbox sets.
+- Decision: extend `v1.specSearchSnapshot` with an optional `rootId` query parameter and update `spec-search.html` to issue AJAX calls per root (with in-browser caching for subsequent toggles).
+Spec/api/todolist updated before implementation; demo mode remains static.

 ## 2025-11-14
 - Stakeholder requested removal of the catalog-wide search experience (UI filters, backend `SearchService`, and `v1.searchCatalog`) to simplify scope around hierarchy/product management and CSV tooling.
 - Decision: delete the search panel from `catalog_ui.html`, remove `SearchService` plus the `v1.searchCatalog` endpoint, and update docs/tests so the platform focuses solely on hierarchy, metadata, products, CSV workflows, truncate, and the public snapshot.